apache/druid/examples/quickstart/jupyter-notebooks/README.md

 ## Contributing

-If you build a Jupyter tutorial, you need to do a few things to add it to the docs in addition to saving the notebook in this directory:
+If you build a Jupyter tutorial, you need to do a few things to add it to the docs in addition to saving the notebook in this directory.
+The process requires two PRs to the repo.

+For the first PR, do the following:

-- Clear the outputs from your notebook before you make the PR.
+1. Clear the outputs from your notebook before you make the PR.
 You can use the following command:

    ```bash
    jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace ./path/to/notebook/notebookName.ipynb
    ```

+2. Create the PR as you normally would.
+Make sure to note that this PR is the one that contains only the Jupyter notebook and that there will be a subsequent PR that updates related pages.

+3. After this first PR is merged, grab the "raw" URL for the file from GitHub.
+For example, navigate to the file in the GitHub web UI and select **Raw**.
+Use the URL for this in the second PR as the download link.

+For the second PR, do the following:

-- Update the list of [Tutorials](#tutorials) on this page and in the [ Jupyter tutorial index page](../../../docs/tutorials/tutorial-jupyter-index.md#tutorials) in the `docs/tutorials` directory.
-When updating `tutorial-jupyter-index.md`, make sure you provide the URL to the raw version of the file.
-Since you need to specify a branch, the URL will 404 until your PR is merged and the file exists on master.
+1. Update the list of [Tutorials](#tutorials) on this page and in the [ Jupyter tutorial index page](../../../docs/tutorials/tutorial-jupyter-index.md#tutorials) in the `docs/tutorials` directory.
+2. Updating `tutorial-jupyter-index.md` and provide the URL to the raw version of the file that becomes available after the first PR is merged.